Cognigy/Documentation/docs/en/docs/live-agent/profile-settings.md

 To open the **Profile Settings** in Live Agent, do the following:

 1. Open your Live Agent interface.
-2. In the bottom-left corner of the Live Agent interface, click the **Profile Settings**.
+2. In the bottom-left corner of the Live Agent interface, click **Profile Settings**.
 3. In the drop-down list, select **Profile Settings**.
 The **Profile Settings** page will be displayed.

 There are the following settings available within the user profile: